GPubP/redactie-core_package_js/README.md

 #### Custom breadcrumbs

-If you don't want to use the default breadcrumb that we created, you can pass a `string` or a `function` to the `breadcrumb` prop to create your own custom breadcrumb.
+If you don't want to use the default breadcrumb that we created, you can pass a `string` or a `component` to the `breadcrumb` prop to create your own custom breadcrumb.